 There has been a lot of buzz and even more books published lately regarding how we should conduct ourselves when attending networking events.
 We’ve been told to relax, lean back, connect, to give of ourselves and to take a much more passive approach to our networking strategies.
 I totally get that… there’s nothing worse than the hard sell!
 But have we over corrected?
 I attended The Victoria Marketing Meetup Group last night.
 A monthly event I LOVE going to.
 The members are smart, saavy and techno brilliant not to mention fun to be with.
 We began discussing our businesses and very quickly the conversation turned to describing what we most needed – clients and new business!!
-We talked about how we were experiencing a kind of passive agressive behaviour to networking, the experience of not really knowing what people really wanted out of their attendance.
+We talked about how we were experiencing a kind of passive agressive behaviour to networking, the experience of not really knowing what people wanted out of their attendance.
 Happy hour?
 Friends?
-We’d all checked ourselves…. weren’t we at a business mixer?
+We all checked ourselves…. weren’t we at a business mixer?
 Yep.
 And we’d been following the rules, we’d been doing our due diligence in getting to know people, contributing and enjoying the relationships we were making.
+There was depth of relationship, integrity and genuine interest in each other’s businesses and lives.
 But… something was missing – we weren’t sure quite how to do business with these other attendees, and even worse… we had the impression they weren’t in need of or looking for clients?
 Really?
 Really?
 Or… were they posturing?
 More about that in a minute.

 I’m currently reading Brene Brown’s recent book Daring Greatly.
 She shares the words from Leonard Cohen’s song “Anthem”, “There’s a crack in everything, that’s how the light gets in.”
 Aha moment.
 People buy people not products.
-And… I do business with real people, not pictures of perfection.
+And… I’m more inclined to do business with real people, not pictures of perfection.
 Vulernability allows us to be real and truly connect.
 Giving is better than receiving so tell me how I can give to you and check yourself… have you been over-correcting and posturing?